 Mary Anne’s a trooper and has been a lot more committed to working on HikeAddicts stuff than I’ve been lately.
 To be fair, she got home 4 days before me so has had a little more time to adjust… Okaaaay, weak excuse.

-I have the tendency, like anything in my life, to avoid, avoid, avoid.
+I have the tendency to avoid, avoid, avoid.

 Avoiding trying to describe what it was like to go from full on adventures every day then back to reality.

 Avoiding going through and editing my GoPro footage from the trip.